 How to Prepare for Your CaRMS Interview

-Participate in Mock Interviews
+Participate in Mock Interviews with Sample Questions

 Secondly, mock interviews will really help you identify and practice important residency interview question types that will appear on almost every CaRMS interview.
-The most common question categories are:
+The most common CaRMS question categories are:

 Once you experience the interview format first-hand and receive appropriate feedback, you can gauge your progress and work on your interview skills to address any areas of weakness.
-Continue to go through practice mock interviews and receiving tailored advice – this is your number one priority, and in-between you can do some additional CaRMS interview prep by following the steps we outline below.
+Continue to go through practice mock interviews and receive tailored advice – this is your number one priority, and in-between you can do some additional CaRMS interview prep by following the steps we outline below.

 Check out the best residency interview questions to practice with: